kail8/kail8.github.io/_pages/about.md

 I am currently a reserch intern at City Brain Lab, [Alibaba DAMO Academy](https://damo.alibaba.com/).

 My research interests lie in uncertainty estimation, middle-level image analysis (recognition, detection, tracking, _etc._), vision-language models, and large language models.
 I'm always looking for related colaboration.
 If you are interested to chat with me, feel free to drop me an [email](kail@zju.edu.cn).
+Here is my [CV](https://kail8.github.io/cv/)

+Listed below are the accepted papers in top conferences and journals where I worked as the first author.
+Here are the full lists of [publications](https://kail8.github.io/publications/) and [projects](https://kail8.github.io/projects/) that I participated in, and the corresponding source codes can be found in my [repositories](https://kail8.github.io/repositories/).
+I look forward to continuing to make valuable contributions to computer vision as well as natural language processing.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.